rsc/2fa/README.md

 key and the current time, so it is important that the system clock have at least one-minute accuracy.

 The keychain is stored unencrypted in the text file `$HOME/.2fa`.
+To **remove an unused 2fa key**, you can just delete the entry of the key from this file.
+Just be careful that the key you are deleting is really not being used otherwise you can be locked out of your account.

 ## Example